MicrosoftDocs/SystemCenterDocs/contributor-guide/tools-and-setup.md

 To ensure you are listed correctly as a contributor, you need to configure your user name and email locally in Git.

-1. Start Git Bash, and switch into azure-content or azure-content-pr:
+1. Start Git Bash, and switch into systemcenterdocs-pr:

    ````
    cd systemcenterdocs-pr